Search by category, archive or keyword

 Over the decades, treatment facilities have introduced and attempted numerous solutions for drug abuse.
-Some are successful while others either do nothing or cause more issues for the person trying to overcome their addiction.
-Medication Assisted Treatment (MAT) is one of the potential solutions that is popular across the United States.
+Some are successful, while others either do nothing or cause more issues for the person trying to overcome their addiction.
+Medication Assisted Treatment (MAT) is one of the potential solutions that are popular across the United States.
 However, there is a lot of controversy surrounding the treatment.

 What Is Medication Assisted Treatment?

 Medication Assisted Treatment (MAT) is the use of medication to treat someone struggling with addiction.
 People going through MAT use a combination of medication, behavior counseling, and therapy to try and overcome their addictions.